Rome has no shortage of treats for the culturally curious visitor. In this guide, you’ll get an overview of the 25 best museums in Rome.

 The major must see works include Apollo the Lyrist, the Ludovisi Athena, the Ludovisi Throne, the Grande Ludovisi Sarcophagus, the Ludovisi Ares, the Ludovisi Gaul, and Gallic Soldier and his Wife Committing Suicide.

-The last piece was discovered along with the Dying Gaul masterpiece that’s in the Capitoline Museums.
 The sculptures were found during construction of the Villa Ludovisi, which was built on land that once belonged to Julius Caesar.

-The Palazzo Altemps is one of four museums that together make up the Museo Nazionale Romano, or National Museum of Rome.
+Pro Tip: The Palazzo Altemps is one of four museums that together make up the Museo Nazionale Romano, or National Museum of Rome.
 (They were separated in the 1990s.)

 A combined ticket to all four, 15 €, is is valid for three days and gives you admission to the the Palazzo Massimo alle Terme, the Terme di Diocleziano, and the Crypta Balbi.